Ireland Housing Tenure · Census 2022

 Areas with the highest home ownership rates

-These electoral divisions recorded the highest proportions of owner-occupied homes in Census 2022.
-High ownership EDs are concentrated in rural Ireland, established suburban areas, and towns with limited rental infrastructure.
+These electoral divisions had the highest share of owner-occupied homes in Census 2022.
+High-ownership EDs cluster in rural Ireland, established suburbs, and towns with little rental infrastructure.

 Electoral DivisionOwner Occupied %